Severe Thunderstorm Warning issued for Big Stone by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Big Stone by NWS

-Effective: 2021-08-28 09:28:00 CDT Expires: 2021-08-28 09:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Prepare immediately for large hail and deadly cloud to ground lightning.
+Effective: 2021-08-28 09:31:00 CDT Expires: 2021-08-28 10:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
 Seek shelter inside a well-built structure.
 Stay away from windows.
-Target Area: Big Stone A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 AM CDT FOR SOUTH CENTRAL BIG STONE...SOUTHEASTERN ROBERTS AND NORTHEASTERN GRANT COUNTIES At 927 AM CDT, a severe thunderstorm was located near Big Stone City, moving east at 40 mph.
+To report severe weather, contact your nearest law enforcement agency.
+They will send your report to the National Weather Service office in Aberdeen.
+Target Area: Big Stone The National Weather Service in Aberdeen has issued a * Severe Thunderstorm Warning for Southeastern Big Stone County in west central Minnesota Southeastern Roberts County in northeastern South Dakota Northeastern Grant County in northeastern South Dakota * Until 1015 AM CDT. * At 930 AM CDT, a severe thunderstorm was located over Big Stone City, moving east at 40 mph.
 HAZARD...Golf ball size hail and 60 mph wind gusts.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of south central Big Stone, southeastern Roberts and northeastern Grant Counties.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Odessa around 940 AM CDT.
+Correll around 950 AM CDT.
+Other locations in the path of this severe thunderstorm include Artichoke Lake.
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0